pinellolab/CRISPR-millipede-target/README.md

 <em>**Figure b:** Schematic of CRISPR-Millipede workflow.</em>

 ### Installation

+CRISPResso2 (required for first step), a *Pinello Lab* tool, to prepare the input for CRISPR-Millipede.
+See the [CRISPResso2 repository](https://github.com/pinellolab/CRISPResso2) for installation instructions.
+You can install this in a different conda environment than CRISPR-Millipede (Preferred).
+If you want it in the same environment install CRISRPresso2 before CRISPR-Millipede.

 CRISPR-Millipede requires **Python versions >=3.10,<3.12** which can be installed from the [Python download page](https://www.python.org/downloads/) or via **Conda** (see installation of Conda [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)).
 Optionally, can use [**mamba**](https://github.com/mamba-org/mamba/blob/main/README.md) for faster installation.
 For installing Python via Conda:

 ```conda install python=3.10```.